KaikePing/SynPL/readme.md

 ## MultiOpt VS Prompt

-Finally, let's see how those two kinds of perform on the TOEFL® dataset.
+Finally, let's see how those two kinds perform on the TOEFL® dataset.

 We select 3 models to compare.